Lepton Phenomenology of Stueckelberg Portal to Dark Sector: Anomalous magnetic moment

+In the case of the muon, the value $a_{\mu }^{\mathrm{exp}}$ was extracted from the combined data of the E821 experiment at BNL~\cite{Muong-2:2006rrc} and recent Muon $(g-2)$ measurements at FNAL~\cite{Muong-2:2021ojo}.
+This experimental result shows 4.2$\sigma$ deviation from the SM prediction.
+The value for $\Delta a_{e}$ was derived from the recent measurement of the fine-structure constant~\cite{Morel:2020dww}.
+For completeness we also include in our analysis the same observable for the $\tau$ lepton

+Its precision is significantly worse than for the case of $e$ and $\mu$.
+This is due to the experimental difficulties in measuring the properties of such a short-lived particle as the $\tau$ lepton.
+For rough estimations we will use the central value of $\Delta a_\tau$ in (\ref{eq:a-tau}).

+We compare our theoretical predictions (\ref{aV_Rxi}) and (\ref{aA_Rxi}) with the experimental data~(\ref{eq:a-mu}), (\ref{eq:a-e}) and~(\ref{eq:a-tau}).
+First, we extract upper limits on the coupling constants $g^{V,A}_{ij}$ of the dark photon to the SM fermions.
+Then, in Sec.~\ref{Sec6} we will discuss the possibility of simultaneous explanation of the muon and the electron $(g-2)$ in our model, taking into account the limits from LFV processes.

+Extracting limits on $g^{V,A}_{ij}$ we apply the conventional simplifying assumption about the presence of only one nonvanishing coupling constant at a time.
+In Figs.~\ref{Bounds_LFV1} and~\ref{Bounds_LFV_AV} we show the resulting upper limits for the couplings $g^{V,A}_{le}$, which are significantly more stringent than for other combinations of flavor indices $g^{V,A}_{lf}$ with $f\neq e$ due to the factor $m_{l}/m_{f}$ in Eqs.~(\ref{aV_Rxi}) and~(\ref{aA_Rxi}).
+These latter limits can be approximately obtained from $g^{V,A}_{le}$ with the corresponding rescaling using the mentioned factor.

+To estimate the effect of the combined contribution of $g^{V}$ and $g^{A}$ couplings we also studied the upper limits on the coupling $g^{V}$ for different values of the ratio $g^{A}/g^V$.
+The results are shown in Fig.~\ref{Bounds_LFV_AV}.

-In Fig.~\ref{Bounds_LFV_AV} we show boundaries for couplings $g_{lf}^{V}$ as function of $m_A'$ and in dependence on ratio $g^{AV}/g^V$.
-It is very important to note that the combination of vector and negative axial-vector contributions to $(g-2)_\mu$ makes limits less stringent in comparison with the case of using pure vector term.
-This is a chance for existence of light dark vector particles in more wide band of possible masses and couplings.
-It is worth noting that for the case of boundary without LFV difference between $g_{lf}^{V}$ and $g_{lf}^{AV}$ couplings can be less but allowable area will be wide.
-In the case when we have heavy particle propagating in the loop, negative contribution from axial-vector part are strongly suppressed.
+Let us to note that the combination of vector and negative axial-vector contributions to $(g-2)_\mu$ makes limits less stringent in comparison with the case of the pure vectorial term.
+This can significantly extend a window in the mass-coupling parameter space for the light dark vector particles.
+Finally we note that, if the LFV effects in the $(g-2)$ were not taken into account, then the upper limits for the couplings $g_{ll}^{V}$ would be almost the same as for $g_{ll}^{A}$.